finos/legend/.github/CONTRIBUTING.md

 # Contributing to Alloy
 ## Ways of Contributing
 ### Participate in the Pilot
-In Q1 2020 (i.e., now) FINOS is conducting a pilot with organizations interested evaluating PURE/Alloy mostly FINOS bank members.
-For more information about the pilot and how to more generally get involved with Alloy see the [Alloy page on finos.org](https://www.finos.org/alloy).
+In Q1 2020 (i.e., now) FINOS is conducting a pilot with member organizations interested in evaluating PURE/Alloy.
+For more information about the pilot and how to generally get involved with Alloy see the [Alloy page on finos.org](https://www.finos.org/alloy).

 #### Shared Modeling in Alloy
-During the pilot, modelers will use Alloy to evaluate how shared modeling works using the underlying language and apps like studio.
-Examples of the types of models that might be modeled during the pilot by pilot project participants include:
+During the pilot, modelers will collaborate using Alloy to build shared models.
+Examples of the types of models that might be modeled during the pilot include:
 * FX options
 * RFQ
 * ESG Data